liamzebedee/retrust/docs/mechanics.md

 - Circle
 - BrightID

-the reputation computation scales without manual ceration of groups and memberships
+the reputation computation scales without manual curation of groups and memberships

 the cost of attacking the group / subverting the reputation metric scales (SOMETHING)ALLY as there are more connections between nodes